AgoraIO-Extensions/Electron-SDK/API doc.md

 	subscribe(uid, view)
 		After user with uid joined channel, subscribe used to bind user's video to the view.

-	setupScreenVideo(uid, view)
+	setupLocalVideoSource(view)
-		When video source is used to share screen, uses setupScreenVideo to bind video source's video to the view.
+		When video source is used to share screen, uses setupLocalVideoSource to bind video source's video to the view for the preview.

 	setupLocalVideo(view)
 		Used to bind local video to the view.

+	setupLocalDevTest(view)
+		Used to bind dev test video to the view

 	renewChannelKey(newKey)
 		To update key.